rkelly/kate-remind/README.md

 ## Status

-The file is a first attempt and is by no means complete.
+This definition is useful, but by no means complete.
 Contributions are welcome.